Apex

 In short

-Apex — Continuous adversarial security testing with autonomous AI agents.
-Best for Security engineers in fast-moving DevOps teams, AppSec teams looking to scale beyond manual pentesting, Organizations with continuous deployment that need shift-left security.
+Apex — Continuous adversarial security testing with autonomous AI agents that find, exploit, and fix vulnerabilities.
+Best for Security engineers in fast-moving DevOps teams, AppSec teams looking to scale beyond manual pentesting, Organizations with continuous deployment needing shift-left security.
 Contact Sales pricing.

 What's new in Apex